whohensee/SeeChange/docs/overview.md

    Additional pixel data could optionally be scraped from other surveys (like PanSTARRS or DECaLS).
    Each source that was detected in the difference image gets a separate `Cutouts` object.
  - measuring: this part of the pipeline measures the fluxes and shapes of the sources in the cutouts.
-It uses a set of analytical cuts to and also a deep neural network classifier to distinguish between astronomical sources and artefacts.
+It uses a set of analytical cuts to distinguish between astronomical sources and artefacts.
    This process uses the list of `Cutouts` objects to produce a list of `Measurements` objects, one for each source.